numbas/editor-docs/source/jme-reference.rst

     **Example**:
         * ``"hello"[1..4]`` → ``"ell"``

-.. function:: substring in string
+.. jme:function:: substring in string

     Test if ``substring`` occurs anywhere in ``string``.
     This is case-sensitive.